yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/headless-sdk-payment-android.md

 next:
   description: ''
 ---
 The Headless Android SDK provides a flexible, low-level integration option that gives you complete control over the payment UI and flow.

-> 📘 Recommended SDKs
+> 👍 Recommended SDKs
 >
-> We recommend using the [Android Full SDK](full-checkout-android) or the [Android Lite SDK](lite-checkout-android) for a smooth integration experience.
+> For a smooth integration experience, we recommend using the [Android Full SDK](full-checkout-android) or the [Android Lite SDK](lite-checkout-android).
 These options provide a complete solution with built-in forms and validation.

 This SDK is ideal for merchants who: